 How can you help reduce the income gap in New Zealand?

-Tungia te ururua kia tupu whakaritorito te tupu o te harakeke – new start; set the overgrown bush alight and new flax roots will spring up.
+Tungia te ururua kia tupu whakaritorito te tupu o the harakeke – new start; set the overgrown bush alight and new flax roots will spring up.

 - Try to stay up to date with the arguments regarding the Spirit Level and the importance of the argument that more equal societies are better for all.
 Visit our website frequently as we will continue to update it with opinion pieces, research articles etc.

-- Join your local group (information on the website) and if there isn’t one, set one up.
-See the website for a list of local people and contact the secretary (email@example.com) for contacts.
+- Join your local group and if there isn’t one, set one up.
+Contact the secretary (firstname.lastname@example.org) for contacts.

-- Help your local group with printing a “flyer”, “letter box drop”, and “business cards” (samples on the website), finding people who will help pay for local printing expenses or print them off yourself and distribute.
+- Help your local group with printing a “flyer”, “letter box drop”, and “business cards”, finding people who will help pay for local printing expenses or print them off yourself and distribute.

-- Give or find people who will give, presentations to local groups, service clubs etc (model presentation on the website).
+- Give, or find people who will give, presentations to local groups, service clubs etc (model presentation here).

 - Within your local group write letters about the project to your local papers and respond to articles for and against the project using resources from the website and other areas or do this yourself.
-Advice on the website.
+Advice here.

-- Send e mails to all on your address book, (sample on the website) encouraging them to access our website and respond appropriately, and then sending the same sort of e mail to all on their address books and so on.
+- Send letters to friends encouraging them to access our website and respond appropriately, and then sending the same sort of e mail to all on their address books and so on.

-- In your work place, encourage the publicity of salary scales and the reduction of salary gaps.
+- In your work place, encourage the publication of salary scales and the reduction of salary gaps.

-Ka mahi te ringaringa aroarohaki taua– the hand that quivers in the face of the enemy is the hand to be admired
+Ka mahi te ringaringa aroarohaki taus – the hand that quivers in the face of the enemy is the hand to be admired.